jsummers/deark/readme.txt

   -nodens
      Do not try to record the original aspect ratio and pixel density in output image files.
+  -nonames
+     Makes Deark less likely to try to improve output filenames by using names from the contents of the input file.
+This is mainly intended for certain image formats where such names may or may not be meaningful.
   -opt <module:option>=<value>
      Module-specific options.
 See formats.txt.
   -version